DrehanM/PintOperatingSystem/doc/project3.md

 ```

 ### Algorithms

+#### Getting sectors from the cache
 `get_cached_sector(block_sector_t sector_idx)`:

 We first acquire `buffer_cache_lock`.
 We iterate through our `buffer_cache` and check `cached_sector->sector_idx` for equality with `sector_idx`.

 If we find a matching index, we then acquire `cached_sector->sector_lock`, push the `cached_sector` to the front of the cache, release `buffer_cache_lock`, and return `cached_sector`.
 We dont have to worry about `cached_sector` being evicted because eviction happens while `buffer_cache_lock` is acquired.

-If dont find a matching index, we have to pull in the sector from disk, make it into a `struct cached_sector`, and acquire `cached_sector->sector_lock`.
+If we dont find a matching index, we have to pull in the sector from disk, make it into a `struct cached_sector`, and acquire `cached_sector->sector_lock`.
 If there is space in the cache, we then just push to the front of our `buffer_cache`.
 If there isn't, then we have to evict from the back of `buffer_cache` and push our new sector to the front.

-Our eviction strategy is as follows: assume we are trying to evict `struct cached_sector a`.
-We acquire `a->sector_lock` to ensure that no other thread is currently using this sector.
-We then check to see if the dirty bit is set.
-If it is we must write this sector back to memory using `block_write`.
+Our eviction strategy is as follows: assume we are trying to evict `struct cached_sector evict`.
+We acquire `evict->sector_lock` to ensure that no other thread is currently using this sector.
+We then check to see if `evict->dirty` is set.
+If it is we must write `evict->data` back to memory using `block_write`.
+After this is done then we finally evict.

-After all this, we release the `buffer_cache_lock` and return `cached_sector`.
+We release the `buffer_cache_lock` and return `cached_sector`.

 ### Synchronization